seshchat/react-native-mesa/README.md

 ```

 ## Questions / Issues
-If you have an issues with `react-native-better-image`, please either open a GitHub issue or contact a maintainer
+If you have an issues with `react-native-mesa`, please either open a GitHub issue or contact a maintainer